 The Edinburgh Evening News is a daily newspaper and website based in Edinburgh, Scotland.
-The history of the Edinburgh Evening News dates back to its first publication in 1873, after being founded by John Wilson.
-Between January and December 2018, the average circulation of the newspaper per issue was 14,195.
 Read about Edinburgh Evening News history below and see how the newspaper has transformed in recent years.
-You can also explore Edinburgh Evening News archives to find original copies of the newspaper from the date of your choice!
+Exploring our Edinburgh Evening News archives helps you find original copies of the newspaper from the date of your choice.

 History of the Edinburgh Evening News

 The Edinburgh Evening News was founded by John Wilson and was published for the first time in 1873.

 In 2006, a multimedia company called Johnston Press took over ownership of the Edinburgh Evening News, along with other Scottish newspapers.
 In 2014, the paper’s circulation began to decline, from approximately 32,160 to 28,000.
 This then dropped further in 2016 to 18,362 and 16,660 by early 2018.
 After over 200 years, Johnston Press announced that it was going into administration in 2018, unable to keep up with the losses.